The 5 Best Small Business Loans for Women

 While not appropriate for small startups, Fundation provides high-quality term loans for established women-owned businesses looking to expand.
 Learn more in our Fundation review.

-StreetShares is a P2P lender whereby lenders compete to offer you the best loan, resulting in competitive interest rates.
+StreetShares (see our review) is a P2P lender whereby lenders compete to offer you the best loan, resulting in competitive interest rates.
 Founder Mark Rockefeller describes StreetShares as “Shark Tank meets eBay.”
 StreetShares is veteran-friendly, but you don’t need to be a veteran to use it.
 It’s a good financing option for established small-to-medium women-owned businesses, and especially businesses owned by female veterans.

 StreetShares offers business loans in the form of both traditional installment loans and lines of credit.